 A summary of the Study and the list of rules is available in many other languages.

 This part contains the underlying practice for the rules analysed in Part 1.
 Rules.
 It is updated on a regular basis.
-The most recent update in December 2017 integrates national practice for two countries .
-The most recently added practice is marked in green.
+The most recent update in May 2018 integrates national practice for four countries.
+Practice added in this update and the December 2017 and March 2018 updates is marked in green.

 Source materials are gathered by a network of ICRC delegations and Red Cross and Red Crescent Societies around the world.